LiWentomng/boxlevelset/README.md

 ### _We develop a Toolbox-[BoxInstSeg](https://github.com/LiWentomng/BoxInstSeg) for box-supervised instance segmentation.
-More codes (e.g. BoxInst, DiscoBox, Box2Mask) will be updated in it._
+More codes and methods (e.g. BoxInst, DiscoBox, Box2Mask) will be updated in it._

 ##